 We aim to transport the children to new and exciting worlds where they can be inspired to become authors themselves who in turn will engage and inspire others.

-English is taught daily with a further 30 -40 minute personalised guided reading session from 9:00 - 9:40 every day for every class.
+English is taught daily with a further 30 minute personalised guided reading session every day for every class.
 This allows us to further develop our ethos as a reading school, where children are exposed to the joy of reading in various forms - from individual reading, shared reading, group reading and whole class guided reading sessions.
-We use the Pathways to read mastery approach for one half term every term, with the remaining half term looking at texts that support the teaching of the wider curriculum.
+We use the Pathways to read mastery approach personalised to meet the needs of all our learners.

 Children have regular visits from authors who expose them further to a wide range of texts and the possibilities and opportunities writing can give.